 Born in 1726, Moulton came into life with little.
 He was indentured into labor to a cabinet maker as a child.
 But he soon showed a passion for business.
 And by adulthood, historians considered him the wealthiest man in Hampton.

 Even his critics agreed he worked hard to get his start in life.
 New Hampshire Senator William Plumer noted in his diaries:

 “By his unwearied attention in buying and selling small articles, he soon became an extensive dealer in English and West India goods.
 The property that he obtained from a valuable ship wrecked on Hampton Beach, gave him increased credit and business.”

 The 1764 shipwreck was a considerable bone of contention.
 Moulton managed to seize most of the goods from the ship Saint George, which wrecked in Hampton, and used the sheriff to keep other would-be scavengers at bay.

 Owner of mansions and slaves, Moulton had procured his business success at an early age.
-His political Success stemmed from his military service in the French and Indian Wars, where he fought with the likes of legendary New Hampshire general Robert Rogers.
-He was known as ruthless soldier against the Indians.
-He rose to the rank of colonel and later general.
-The story is told of his chasing down the last member of an Indian party that he had routed on the frozen shores of Lake Winnipesaukee.
+His political success stemmed from his military service in the French and Indian War, where he fought with the likes of legendary New Hampshire general Robert Rogers.
+He fought ruthlessly against the Indians and rose to the rank of colonel and later general.
+According to one story, he chased the last member of an Indian party he had routed on the frozen shores of Lake Winnipesaukee.
 Seeing the retreating Indian headed out onto the ice, Moulton loosed his dog on the man to finish him off.

-It was during the wars that he became familiar with the opportunities for land development in central New Hampshire.
+During the wars he discovered the opportunities for land development in central New Hampshire.
 He sought and received extensive grants of land in the New Hampshire interior in thanks for his service to England in the wars.